itenium-be/blog-posts/nuget/nsubstitute/2018-08-12-nsubstitute-tutorial.md

 # Summary

 So I like NSubstitute.
-Like alot.
+Like a lot.
 That's it.

 For more examples - as UnitTests - check the [Github source][github-source].